-- Children are encouraged to dress and undress themselves, put on and take off their shoes, butter their bread and go to the toilet.
-We compliment them when they try to do these things themselves. - Children may choose which activity they want to do.
-They are supported in this by the teacher to make sure they make a varied choice. - Children should get the chance to make mistakes and try to find solutions to problems, the teachers will support them in this if necessary. - We name and compliment the child's positive actions. - We teach the children to ask the teacher and other children for help if they can't do something. - In the context of the four-eyes principle, a child will never be alone with one teacher in the child care centre.
+Giving children the space to discover for themselves, to do and to play, increases self-confidence and enables them to learn who they are.
+We do this by letting the children choose which activity they want to do.
+They are supported in this by the teacher to make sure they make a varied choice.
+Children should get the chance to make mistakes and try to find solutions to problems, the teachers will support them in this if necessary.
+We also teach the children to ask the teacher and other children for help if they can't do something.